I. OBJECTIVE AND PURPOSE OF POLICY

 4. After the pre-determination hearing, the University shall provide the employee with a Notice of Determination which shall advise the employee of the date of termination, where that is the action taken.

-20) The employee’s immediate supervisor is responsible for ensuring proper separation procedures are followed and for notifying the Department Head if property or keys are not returned or accounts are not settled.
+All persons separating from employment must return all University property in their possession and settle their financial accounts.
+The employee’s supervisor, department head and the Office of Human Resources work together to ensure the timely return of all University property.
+The employee’s supervisor is responsible for ensuring proper separation procedures are followed and for notifying the Department Head if property or keys are not returned or accounts are not settled.